opsmate-ai/opsmate-operator/README.md

 # opsmate-operator

+> **⚠️ This project is under active development.
+Features are subject to change.
+Use at your own risk.**

 `opsmate-operator` is a Kubernetes operator for managing and orchestrating [opsmate](https://github.com/opsmate-ai/opsmate) environments and tasks.
 The operator simplifies the deployment, management, and lifecycle of ephemeral environments for operations tasks.

 ## Description